FidelElie/FiDev/apps/home/src/content/music/2018-07-01/anonymuz-rxdical-forever.md

 this.
 From the first bar:

 > Red X on my skin ni**a, this war paint
-> - taken from Rxdical Forever- Anonymuz
+-taken from Rxdical Forever- Anonymuz

 I was gassed and nodding uncontrollably with the crazy production and aggressively delivered bars.
 I love how he has carved himself out a distinct style with his music, the darkness